Let me tell you, I have made more of these mistakes in my writing business than you even know.

 You think you know what you’re doing..until you don’t

-After the first couple clients, I felt like I finally got it down.
+After the first couple of clients, I felt like I finally got it down.
 Then, I was rejected.
 I didn’t know what to do.
 I felt like a failure.
 The inner voice in me telling me I sucked at everything and really should quit.
 I found a coach/mentor who really boosted my esteem, and I brushed off myself and got back up, ready to fight the battle again.
 Find a mentor or a personal coach for when times get tough.

 You write when you have no time

 I get it, you work three days a week, so you should have all the time in the world to write…until you don’t and the article is due tomorrow.
 You have to take the first initial steps in any project to create a draft.
 That will be step one, and the most important one.
 If you write on the spot, you will create errors, there’s no doubt.
-Take that time, write the first draft and come back to it, in hours or better yet days…and laugh at yourself when you correct all your errors you initially thought sounded great.
+Take that time, write the first draft and come back to it, in hours or better yet days…and laugh at yourself when you correct all the errors you initially thought sounded great.

 Mistakes happen to the best of us.
 I hope my tips help you in your freelance business not to make the mistakes I did.